Trump To Take Aim At Utah's National Monuments, Reversing Predecessors' Legacies

 In rural San Juan County, home to Bears Ears, more than 60 percent of all the land is owned and managed by the federal government.
 The county, which is also about 50 percent Native American, is often cited as one of Utah's poorest.

-Depending which side you're on, Monday's expected drama is a story about an overreaching federal government that prevented development on large amounts of federal land with little local support, or it's the latest example of the U.S. government breaking promises with Native Americans.
+Depending on which side you're on, Monday's expected drama is a story about an overreaching federal government that prevented development on large amounts of federal land with little local support, or it's the latest example of the U.S. government breaking promises with Native Americans.

 Many tribal leaders and activists began convening in Salt Lake City over the weekend to protest the president's looming decision.